- Cycling from the Austrian border to Lake Garda

 - Meals: Breakfast

-There‘re plenty of things to do on Lake Garda!
-We can arrange some fun family canyoning or a Via Ferrata for children – supervised by qualified instructors it is a fun day of activities for the children!
+There are plenty of things to do on Lake Garda.
+We can arrange some fun family canyoning or a Via Ferrata for children – supervised by qualified instructors, it’s sure to be a fun day of activities for the children!

 Alternatively, a pleasant and relaxing way to explore Lake Garda is by boat; you can enjoy the peace and quiet of the lake on one of the slower pleasure boats that connects the idyllic towns around the lake, such as Limone and Malcesine.